Loading…

 Tammy McMorrow

-Tammy McMorrow has been teaching first grade for 30 years in Kuna, Idaho.
-She started incorporating Building Thinking Classrooms in Mathematics by Peter Liljedahl into her practice in January of 2022 and quickly became won over by its magic and messiness.
-Watching her young students...
+Tammy McMorrow has been teaching first grade for 31 years in Kuna, Idaho.
+In 2022 she began building a thinking classroom inspired by the work of Peter Liljedahl and was quickly won over by its magic and messiness.
+Determined to start a movement, she created a Facebook page for K-2...
 Read More →

 Monday June 30, 2025 1:00pm - 2:00pm PDT